 What’s the reason you have a business website?
 For most of us, it’s to give our business a presence online, like the yellow pages of the past.
 While I may have just dated myself with the yellow pages comment, my point is made.

 Marketing your business isn’t just about social media, it’s about a brand story that’s told on your website.
 It’s about connecting to clients and prospects.

 How do we attract clients and prospects with our story?

-With engaging content.
-The best business website content tips include answering the most commonly questions asked by your target client, sharing your WHY, and using proper grammar, spelling, and punctuation.
+With engaging content, original content from your business blog, motivational quotes, and more.
+The best business website content tips include answering the most commonly asked questions asked by your target client, sharing your WHY, and using proper grammar, spelling, and punctuation.

 Who are you trying to reach and what problem does your business solve for them?
 Identify your target client.
 You have to know who you’re talking to so you can create content that helps them solve their problem.

 Take your time.
 It’s challenging to talk about our own business.
 I should know.
 It took me twice as long to write for my own website as it ever has for a client.
 That’s because I wanted the message to be perfect.